loganleland/harvest-elf/README.md

 - Construct a serializer
 - Add utility such as renaming sections and adding sections
 - Provide a segment view
-- Segment types have overlap in value - need to consider other information to find the most accurate segment type.
+- Segment types PT_ARM_EXIDX and PT_ARM_UNWIND both have value 0x70000001.
+I need to utilize other information to derive the segment type correctly.

 ### Tested on
 - LLVM output[^3]